Wat Arun temple Bankokg at nigh and the Chao Praya river

 Chinatown Bangkok

 Someone told me long time ago, you need to visit Bangkok at least a couple of times to be prepared for China town.
 This statement could be right as it is hard to walk in between the super packed busy streets of China town.
-Still it is worth a visit on your 4 days itinerary to Bangkok as you will be able to buy some cheap electronics, that will probably not work for a very long time and get to know a very iconic part of this city.
+Still it is worth a visit on your 4 days itinerary to Bangkok.
+Chinatown is one of Bangkok’s coolest neighborhoods.
+You will be able to buy some cheap electronics , that will probably not work for a very long time and get to know a very iconic part of this city.

 Food is also very good and tasty in the area.
 Specially seafood.